ArminJo/AvrTracing/README.md

 **Currently only running on ATmega type processors like on the Arduino Uno, Nano, or Leonardo boards.**

 # Timing
-With tracing enabled and 115200 baud, the **effective CPU frequency is around 2 kHz i.e. 7500 times slower**.<br/>
+With tracing enabled and 115200 baud, 11 characters "PC=0x...\r\n" are sent each time, lasting around 1 millisecond.
+So the **effective CPU frequency is around 1 kHz i.e. 16,000 times slower**. for 1 cycle commands.
+2 or 3 cycle commands require the same time, so the effective CPU frequency is 2 or 3 kHz respectively.<br/>
 E.g. delayMicroseconds(1000) is slowed down by the factor of 7500 and lasts 7.5 seconds.<br/>
 Interrupt service routines cannot be traced by this library.
 This results in millis() and micros() are slow, but they tell the real time.
 Thus delay() *only* takes 48 times the original value.<br/>